logo

 Timing and Frequency of Vaccinations

 Each dose is an important step in keeping your little one safe.
 Missing even one can leave gaps in their protection, making them more vulnerable.
-By staying on track with vaccinations, you’re ensuring your baby has consistent and reliable defence against serious illnesses.
+By staying on track with vaccinations, you ensure your baby has a consistent and reliable defence against serious illnesses.

 Vaccines Administered at Birth